 Bank policy with regard to investment in non-banking corporations is to realize the current portfolio and individually review any new investments.
-Shares of non-banking corporations in which the Bank invested were acquired for the purpose of earning capital gains, and are listed at fair value in the available-for-sale security portfolio and under investment in associates, where the Bank has a material investment in such entity.
+Shares of non-banking corporations in which the Bank invested were acquired for the purpose of earning capital gains, and are presented at fair value in the available-for-sale security portfolio and under investment in associates, where the Bank has a material investment in such entity.
 Investments in non-banking corporations are managed by the Business Banking Division.
-The steering committee for investments in non-banking corporations.
+The steering committee for investments in non-banking corporations convenes quarterly and advises Bank management on investments in non-banking corporations.
 The steering committee is responsible for management and maintenance of the existing portfolio, trying to improve it so as to allow for rational realization of this portfolio within a reasonable time frame but with no specified schedule, in order to allow for maximum returns.
-Quarterly reports are provided to the Risk Control Division and to other divisions.
+Quarterly reports are provided to the Risks Control Division and to other divisions.
 About 2% of these investments in non-banking corporations are negotiable and presented at their market value.
 The remainder of these investments are presented at cost or at their carrying amount.
-In case of impairment of a non-temporary nature, in accordance with management assessment, a provision for impairment of the investment is made by the Bank.
+In case of impairment of a non-temporary nature, in accordance with management assessment, a provision for impairment of the investment is recorded as a loss in the Bank's accounts.

-For more information about equity investments in the bank portfolio, see chapter "Major investees" on the Report by the Board of Directors and Management. and Notes 12 and 15.A to the financial statements.
+For more information about equity investments in the bank portfolio, see chapter "Major investees" on the Report by the Board of Directors and Management. and Note 5 to the financial statements.